 Is it easy to find a job after the MBA?

-When you’re an international student in the US, you need companies to sponsor a H1B for you so that you can stay in the US and work.
+After you’ve completed an MBA in the US, an international student, you need companies to sponsor a H1B for you so that you can stay in the US and work.
 If you have student loans, going back to your home country and making that money may be difficult.
 However, it is equally, if not more difficult, to find an employer who will sponsor your H1B, because of the additional costs associated with it.

 What are the visa hurdles if you choose an MBA in the US?

-Many of the schools offer a one year OPT (Optional Practical Training) period after the MBA program, which gives candidates just one chance to enter the H1B lottery system, provided they find a job in time.
+Many of the schools offer a one year OPT (Optional Practical Training) period after an MBA in the US, but this gives candidates just one chance to enter the H1B lottery system, provided they find a job in time.
 Nowadays, many schools are converting their MBA programs to a STEM degree by combining analytics in the program, which would give candidates a total of 36 months of OPT, and would give candidates 3 chances to enter the H1B lottery.
 You still have to keep in mind that it is a lottery.
 You may get picked or you might not.

 In short, doing an MBA in the US maybe the right decision for some, but there are many aspects to consider before you make such a huge investment in terms of money, time and effort.
 Getting admitted to a top program requires you to have a high GMAT score, stellar GPAs, winning essays, great recommendations, an upward career trajectory and an impressive interview.
 This is not easy.
 So before you embark on this journey, do consider all these aspects and determine if its really worth your effort, time and money.
 Good luck!